7 Things You Need to Know About the Brown Recluse Spider

 Understanding the basic details, potential threats, and how to properly identify this unusual spider are the first steps to getting rid of a brown recluse infestation.
 If you are bitten, contact a medical professional immediately.
 A bite from a brown recluse spider can cause extensive tissue damage if left untreated.

-Miller Pest & Termite recognizes that all homes and infestations are different; we will customize a plan for your particular situation and get rid of these dangerous pests quickly.
+Our Midwest pest control company, Miller Pest & Termite recognizes that all homes and infestations are different; we will customize a plan for your particular situation and get rid of these dangerous pests quickly.

 Customers Often Ask: